moka-rs/moka/README.md

 ### cht

-The source files of the concurrent hash table under `moka::cht` module were copied from the [cht v0.4.1][cht-v041] and modified by us.
-We did so for better integration between Moka and cht.
+The source files of the concurrent hash table under `moka::cht` module were copied from the [cht crate v0.4.1][cht-v041] and modified by us.
+We did so for better integration.

 The cht is authored by Gregory Meyer and its v0.4.1 and earlier versions are licensed under the MIT license.